moulecorp/pasthis/README.md

 ## Implementation
 ### Anti-spam
 Every time a paste is sent, a value (called degree) is associated to the poster's ip hash.
-It is used in the followind formula:
+It is used in the following formula:

     T = time() + intval(pow(degree, 2.5))

 If the user posts another paste after T, the degree is reset to zero.
-If s·he tries before T, the degree is incremented, and the paste is denied.
+If he tries before T, the degree is incremented, and the paste is denied.

-There is also an hidden field, that set the degree is set to 512 (Which corresponds to ~72h) if filled.
+There is also an hidden field, that set the degree to 512 (Which corresponds to ~72h) if filled.